 Now under Dearborn National Parent, a subsidiary of Health Care Service Corporation founded in 1936, this company that operates Blue Cross and Blue Shield Plans in 4 states.
 Approximately 13 million members in its health insurance plans, HCSC is one of the largest health insurance companies in the nation.
 HCSC carries the Standard and Poor’s “A+” rating, a Moody’s “A1″ rating and a rating of “A+” from A.M.
 Best.
 Plans …More info

 Humana, Inc. is a New York Stock Exchange publicly traded company founded in 1961 in Kentucky as well as a Fortune 100 company that markets and administers health insurance that has recently become a critical illness carrier.
 With customers totaling more than eleven million, the entity is largest by revenues.
-If looking for a Cancer only insurance plan (as many now offer critical illness coverage for about the same premium) then Humana may be one of the best choices.
+If looking for a Cancer only insurance plan (as many now offer critical illness coverage for about the same premium) then CBL may be one of the best choices as Humana, sadly no longer provides Cancer plans or Critical illness coverage as of approximately Jan 2015.
 They provide a cash lump sum benefit insurance coverage plan that pays the insured directly upon diagnosis up to $50,000.
 Humana also offers CI coverage including cancer as well…More Info

 MetLife, more commonly referred to as Metropolitan Life Insurance Company, was started in the mid to late 1800’s.
 Within the last decade, they finally went public.
 MetLife is the largest of the life insurance companies in the U.S. today, exceeding three trillion dollars of life insurance alone that remains insured on the books.
 MetLife delivers group and individual benefit products.
 Their products are diverse ranging from voluntary benefits such as critical illness insurance or cancer insurance to auto, life, and financial/retirement policies.
 Met Life covering the if in life basically handles the group market rather than individual in terms of cancer or critical illness insurance…Details